-Mutual Fire, upon the request of an individual, shall inform them of the existence, use, and disclosure of any Personal Information about them, and they shall be given access to the information except as may be limited by law.
-Mutual Fire shall amend Personal Information as deemed appropriate to ensure continued accuracy.
+Mutual Fire Insurance, upon the request of an individual, shall inform them of the existence, use, and disclosure of any Personal Information about them, and they shall be given access to the information except as may be limited by law.
+Mutual Fire Insurance shall amend Personal Information as deemed appropriate to ensure continued accuracy.

 Requests for disclosure must be made in writing, by fax, email, or letter.
 We respond to all requests within 30 days.

 It is important to verify that the individual requesting information is in fact the person in question.
 For this reason we demand that all inquiries must be in writing and that our responses, also in writing are sent to the address we have on file.
 Any alternative handling will require mandatory validation of the requestor’s identity and address information.